 We are constantly investing in our estate and are currently in the process of spending £260 million on new facilities.
 A flagship extension to our City Centre Campus is our latest ambitious venture, with the first students having arrived at our new Parkside Building - home to our design and media courses - in September 2013.

 Construction on a second phase of the development is currently under way, to accommodate business, English, law and social science students from 2015, as well as providing new library, IT, student support and social facilities.
-It's no surprise that the independent Complete University Guide placed us in the UK top 10 for spending on facilities in both 2012 and 2013.

 You will find over 100 courses to choose from at Birmingham City University, including taught degrees up to Master's level and independent preparation of a thesis, leading to a research degree.